-Progress has been made in terms of women on boards.
-However, progress is required in other areas to take a more holistic and intersectional approach to equality, including women in executive positions, sexual orientation, disability and geographical heritage, as well as 'invisible diversity' traits such as socio-economic background and cognitive diversity.
+Thanks to initiatives like the FTSE Women Leaders Review - progress has been made in terms of women on boards.
+However, progress is required in other areas to take a more holistic and intersectional approach to equality including women in executive positions, sexual orientation, disability and geographical heritage, as well as 'invisible diversity' traits such as socio-economic background and cognitive diversity.
 Diversity of international experience is also important for businesses operating across many different markets.

-Consider the strengths that 'invisible' diversity traits such as socio-economic background and cognitive diversity of board members could bring into board discussions.
-Our survey 'Uncovering social mobility in the boardroom' found over 70 percent of respondents came from a professional background versus just 15 percent who come from working class backgrounds - suggesting a lack of socio-economic diversity in the boardroom, and 69 percent of respondents stated that nomination committees were not addressing diversity of socioeconomic background during board appointment and succession activities.
-A more recent study by Progress Together found half of all senior roles in the financial services sector are held by white people from a higher socio-economic background.
+Consider the strengths that 'invisible' diversity traits such as socio-economic backgrounds and cognitive diversity of board members, could bring into board discussions.
+A recent study by Progress Together found half of all senior roles in the financial services sector are held by white people from a higher socio-economic background.
 The intersectional lens on the data highlighted the 'double-disadvantage' faced by women from working class backgrounds, and how the opportunity to reach a senior role for working class women from ethnic minority backgrounds becomes harder still.

-Cognitive diversity is also an under-studied and complex area.
-Diverse hires may not automatically result in increased performance - for these efforts to 'bear fruit', boards should consider if they have created a psychologically safe inclusive culture that allows diversity of thought to thrive.
+Cognitive diversity is also an understudied and complex area.
+Diverse hires may not automatically result in increased performance - for these efforts to 'bear fruit' boards should consider if they have created a psychologically safe inclusive culture that allows diversity of thought to thrive.
 Cognitive diversity helps to reduce groupthink and challenge assumptions - creating robust strategic thinking.

-Does the nomination committee use personality testing or cognitive profiling to assess whether the board has a mix of personalities and decision-making styles that best contribute to effective oversight and decision-making?
+Does the nomination committee use personality testing or cognitive profiling to assess whether the board has a mix of personalities and decision-making styles that best contribute to effective oversight and decision making?
 Expect continued legislative and regulatory action on board composition and diversity.
 Recent consultation papers from the FCA and PRA propose to boost disclosures on diversity and inclusion with the intention of creating healthier work cultures, unlocking talent and reducing groupthink.